im-trisha/EldenRingFarmBot/README.md

 You're finally ready to go!
 Just leave it overnight or while you work.

 ## How to use - Programmer
-If you want to help me in some way, or just curious about the code, you must:
+If you want to help me in some way, or just curious about the code, you must run the following:
 ```git clone https://github.com/GiuseppeFn/EldenRingFarmBot.git
 cd EldenRingFarmBot
 python -m venv ./